Well-posedness for mean-field evolutions arising in superconductivity: Global existence

-{\it Step~1: proof of~(ii).} Let $v$ be a weak solution of the compressible equation~\eqref{eq:limeqn2} as in the statement, and let also $C>0$ denote any constant as in the statement.
+Let $ v$ be a weak solution of the compressible equation~\eqref{eq:limeqn2} as in the statement, and let also $C>0$ denote any constant as in the statement.
 We prove more precisely, for all $t\in[0,T)$ and $x_0\in\R^2$,

 Item~(ii) directly follows from this, noting that